Exploring Link Rot: Everything You Need to Know

 Sometimes, websites can get abandoned and dumped by owners and users.
 Therefore, they become inactive.
 But what you didn’t know is that the inactivity of a website can lead to its cessation after some time.
 So, logically, any link that includes an expired domain is a broken and dead link.

 Lastly, link rot can be something completely out of anyone’s hands.
-As sometimes they can occur due to server failures.
+Sometimes they can occur due to server failures.
 These server failures include technical issues like downtime and crashes that can make websites temporarily or permanently unavailable.
 And this, of course, will lead to a dead link.

 How Link Rot Affects SEO and Website Traffic Negatively?